yandex-cloud/docs/en/api-design-guide/concepts/operation.md

 > [!NOTE]
 >
-> The `Сancel` method works on a best effort basis.
+> The `Cancel` method works on a best effort basis.
 Calling the method does not guarantee that the operation will be canceled.
 The operation may be at a stage when no cancellation is possible.

 ## Viewing a list of operations {#operation-listing}